raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_force_hotplug

-Setting this to `1` pretends that the HDMI hotplug signal is asserted, so it appears that a HDMI display is attached.
+Setting `hdmi_force_hotplug` to `1` pretends that the HDMI hotplug signal is asserted, so it appears that a HDMI display is attached.
 In other words, HDMI output mode will be used, even if no HDMI monitor is detected.

 #### hdmi_ignore_hotplug

-Setting this to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
+Setting `hdmi_ignore_hotplug` to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
 In other words, composite output mode will be used, even if an HDMI monitor is detected.

 #### disable_overscan

-Set to `1` to disable [overscan](raspi-config.md#overscan).
+Set `disable_overscan` to `1` to disable [overscan](raspi-config.md#overscan).

 #### overscan_left

-Specifies the number of pixels to skip on the left edge of the screen.
+`overscan_left` specifies the number of pixels to skip on the left edge of the screen.
 Increase this value if the text flows off the left edge of the screen; decrease it if there's a black border between the left edge of the screen and the text.

 #### overscan_right

-Specifies the number of pixels to skip on the right edge of the screen.
+`overscan_right` specifies the number of pixels to skip on the right edge of the screen.

 #### overscan_top

-Specifies the number of pixels to skip on the top edge of the screen.
+`overscan_top` specifies the number of pixels to skip on the top edge of the screen.

 #### overscan_bottom

-Specifies the number of pixels to skip on the bottom edge of the screen.
+`overscan_bottom` specifies the number of pixels to skip on the bottom edge of the screen.

 #### framebuffer_width

-Specifies the console framebuffer width in pixels.
+`framebuffer_width` specifies the console framebuffer width in pixels.
 The default is the display width minus the total horizontal overscan.

 #### framebuffer_height

-Specifies the console framebuffer height in pixels.
+`framebuffer_height` specifies the console framebuffer height in pixels.
 The default is the display height minus the total vertical overscan.

 #### framebuffer_depth

-Specifies the console framebuffer depth in bits per pixel.
+`framebuffer_depth` specifies the console framebuffer depth in bits-per-pixel.
 The default value is `16`.

 | framebuffer_depth | result | notes |
 | --- | --- | --- |